-NOTICE: Any surfaces that could come into contact with side air curtain (Safety Canopy®) during deployment must not damage the curtain.
+NOTICE: Any surfaces that could come into contact with side air curtain (Safety Canopy® System) during deployment must not damage the curtain.
 Sharp edges, corners or protrusions could damage the curtain and reduce the overall effectiveness of the side air curtain.

-- Do not mount equipment to the A-, B- and C-pillars. - Do not mount equipment on the headliner within 200 mm (8 in) of the side edges. - Do not mount equipment above the beltline within 200 mm (8 in) of the side glass from the A-pillar leading edge to the rear edge of the C-pillar. - Do not mount equipment on the headliner along the siderails.
+- Note: The side impact sensor is tuned to excite based on its mass (including wiring), as well as the host sheet metal.
+Any alteration to these components must be avoided.
+Additions, such as padding, wire connectors, retainers, tape or fasteners of any kind should not be used.
+All fasteners in this predominantly sheet metal environment should be made of steel or a non-conductive plastic to guarantee retention and longevity.
+If any part of a steel fastener is exposed to a wet area, it should be plated to resist corrosion. - Do not mount equipment to the A-, B- and C-pillars. - Do not mount equipment on the headliner within 200 mm (8 in) of the side edges. - Do not mount equipment above the beltline within 200 mm (8 in) of the side glass from the A-pillar leading edge to the rear edge of the C-pillar. - Do not mount equipment on the headliner along the siderails.